 DigWp is a site run by Chris Coyier of CSS Tricks together with Jeff Starr, both of whom have extensive WP experience.

-DigWp is the home for the book, Digging into WordPress, because as the guys say, blogs and books are perfect compliments to each other when learning web technologies.
+DigWp is the home for the book, Digging into WordPress, because as the guys say, blogs and books are perfect complements to each other when learning web technologies.
 That's, of course, something we've all learned through experience.

 Of course, the site's blog has lots of great WP snippets - all learned and shared through experience, so you bet on the stuff being VERY useful.